Threads of Protest: Human Rights in Childbirth

 The exhibition includes contributions from the following organisations, experts and artists:

-• AIMS (Association for Improvements in Maternity Services)
+• AIMS (Association for Improvements in the Maternity Services)

 • The Apex Trust, St. Helens